sgothel/direct_bt/README.md

 offering robust high-performance support for embedded & desktop with zero overhead via C++ and Java.

-*Direct-BT* supports a fully event driven workflow from adapter management, device discovery to GATT programming, using its platform agnostic HCI, L2CAP, SMP and GATT client-side protocol implementation.
+*Direct-BT* supports a fully event driven workflow from adapter management, device discovery to GATT programming, using its platform agnostic HCI, L2CAP, SMP and GATT protocol implementation.

 Peripheral server device programming is supported as well as the central client, which is also used for [Java](http://jausoft.goethel.localnet/cgit/direct_bt.git/tree/trial/java/trial/org/direct_bt) and [C++ self unit testing](http://jausoft.goethel.localnet/cgit/direct_bt.git/tree/trial/direct_bt) across two or more Bluetooth adapter.